leomccormack/md_malloc/README.md

 # md_malloc

-A header file comprising functions for dynamically allocating contiguous multi-dimensional arrays.
-The code is written in C and is MSVC compliant.
+A header file comprising functions for contiguously allocating multi-dimensional arrays.
+The code is written in C and is also MSVC compliant.

 ## Motivation